chasemuss/DnD_Player/Kargaroth_Azrael/Transient Entities/Gods/Boaos, the Unknown Reaper.md

 He was the first lich and taught [[Xinzounux]] how to be a lich
 - Involved sacrificing his eyes(?)

-Not behind the Divine Divide and the reasons how are unknown.

 ## Domains
 - Death